Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

   - GIVEN the game starts
   - WHEN the bombs are placed in the board
   - THEN it should update the number of bombs in the neighbourhood

+- UAT 2.6: Board should update the revealed status of a square when it is marked

+  - GIVEN the initiated board
+  - WHEN the player marks a square
+  - THEN it should update the square status to revealed